i-on-project/teams/docs/2022/notes-proposal.md

   - Features that are more student oriented
     - Features that are "classroom" specific and not available on other Git clients.
     - Features that make Git more easier to use by first-year students.
-  - Avoid storing secrets on cloud servers.           #
+  - Avoid storing secrets on cloud servers.           #(token stored on the server -> request to create)
-  - Have minimum requirements for the backend         #
+  - Have minimum requirements for the backend         #(deploy)

 [x] Characterize functionality